khumaidysyafiq/MST_GraphTheory/Algorithms/Kruskal/README.md

 ---

 ## AI Tools Usage Disclosure

-In compliance with Institut Teknologi Sepuluh Nopember academic honesty guidelines for group coursework:
 - **AI Model / Assistant Used**: Gemini
 - **Scope of AI Assistance**:
   1. Assisted in structuring the Disjoint Set Union (DSU) heuristics (path compression and union by rank).